Find your purpose, drive your career, transform your organization.

 Instructional Lead: Communications

 Park Howell is president of Park&Co, a Phoenix-based brand strategy and consultancy firm that ignites the growth of purpose-driven people, products, companies and causes through the power of storytelling.
 His mission is to turn sustainability executives into chief storytelling officers to help the executive master’s candidates propel their initiatives forward faster.
 Howell was honored as the 2010 Advertising Person of the Year by the American Advertising Federation for Metro Phoenix, and ParkCo was named among the top 10 IMPACT businesses for 2011 by the Greater Phoenix Chamber of Commerce.
-In addition to running Park&Co, Howell is publishing his first book, “Story Built,” which chronicles the 10-steps of the Story Cycle, which is a process for brand story creation inspired by American mythologist Joseph’s Campbell’s Hero’s Journey model.
+In addition to running Park&Co, Howell is publishing his first book, “Story Built,” which chronicles the 10-steps of the Story Cycle, which is a process for brand story creation inspired by American mythologist Joseph’s Campbell’s Hero’s Journey model, and hosts The Business of Story weekly podcast.
 Howell holds a BA in Communications and Music from Washington State University.

 Instructional Lead: Global Context